Biomedical & Surgical Research

 Three-Week Summer Medicine Program

-In 2021, students learned how to tie surgical knots during the first few days of the program.
+Last summer, students learned how to tie surgical knots during the first few days of the program.
 Once they honed these skills, they focused on the body systems and specific surgical procedures.
-They then explored the circulatory and respiratory systems, performing mock surgeries and blood pressure analysis using a cuff and stethoscope.
+They explored the circulatory and respiratory systems, performing mock surgeries and blood pressure analysis using a cuff and stethoscope.

 More About: Awards – Research Programs – Sample Week